 The Impact of Food Waste

 In America, 40% of food goes uneaten.
-But rather than donate it, this perfectly edible food is thrown out and further damages our environment, people's health, and the future generation.
+This perfectly edible food is thrown out and further damages our environment, people's health, and the future generation.

 An estimated 70 billion pounds of consumable food a year ends up in the trash.